smsOrg/Tetris3d/ReadMe2.md

 ## SUMMARY
-* Project Purpose is to play tetris Game on Android as sensational tetris
+* Project Purpose is to make tetris Game on Android as sensational tetris
-* Our 3D tetris is using real 3d shapes and 3-axis(x,y,z) to play game , so
+* Our 3D tetris Project aims using real 3d shapes and 3-axis(x,y,z) and implementing item to play game
+* Also We will make multi play mode
 * Supports android device which has latest version of android.
-* To implement Game, We are using OpenGl Library.
-* UI of this Project will be using google material design.
+* We have been tried to using google material design or simplest design but multiple color is applied
 * Support

 ##Program Feature